 Here are 4 easy yoga poses that can help relax your muscles, improve your breathing and soothe your mind of worries.
 Keep in mind, that some of these yoga poses are used by anyone that just wants to stay fit.

-4 Yoga Poses that Ease the Mind and Keep You Fit
+4 Yoga Poses for Runners that Ease the Mind and Keep You Fit

 It is recommended that you repeat each of these exercises at least 10 times.